lukew3/lukew3/README.md

 ### Hi there 👋

 I like to make stuff.
-If you want to hire me, I'm open to Summer 2024 internships and part time work starting September 2024.
+If you want to hire me, I'm open to Summer 2024 internships and/or part time work starting September 2023.

 [📄 Link to my resume](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)